johnfraserss/ICS3U/Assignments/05 - Environmental Stewardship/README.md

 Task(s)
 -------
-__Individually__, contact either:

-1. Someone at an environmental group that is outside the Mississauga area.
+__Individually__, contact someone at an environmental group that is outside the Mississauga area.

 You are to gather information about what they are doing to help the environment.